cadinu/CADINU/README.md

 Tokenomics:

+CADINU (NEW)

+Transactions Fee :

+CADINU token has a total supply of 1,000,000,000,000 tokenomics.

+🔥1%  is sent to the burned address automatically.🔥

+🎁3%  is distributed among the holders.🎁

+👩‍💻 3% for marketing and development 👩‍💻

+💰 3% gets added to the Liquidity pool automatically.💰

+CADINU(OLD)
 CADINU token has a total supply of 100,000,000,000,000,000 tokenomics.
   50% of all supplies were offered publicly and fairly by creating a liquidity pool in the PancakeSwap.
   50% of all supplies have been considered for the burning and airdrop: